 Draft Policies for Allocating MORPC-Attributable Transportation Funding Available for Review and Comment

-Today, the Mid-Ohio Regional Planning Commission (MORPC) announced it is seeking comments on its policies that determine how MORPC-attributable federal transportation funding is committed to projects.
+The Mid-Ohio Regional Planning Commission (MORPC) is seeking comments on its policies that determine how MORPC-attributable federal transportation funding is committed to projects.

 Prior to requesting funding applications, MORPC reviews, revises as necessary, and readopts the Policies for Managing MORPC-Attributable Funds.
-The document describes the process for local governments to apply for MORPC-attributable transportation funds and for MORPC to select projects to receive a commitment of funds.
+The document describes the process for local governments to apply for MORPC-attributable transportation funds and for MORPC to select projects that will receive a commitment of funds.

-The draft Policies for Managing MORPC-Attributable Funds are available for public review and comment on the MORPC website by clicking here.
+The Draft Policies for Managing MORPC-Attributable Funds are available for public review and comment on the MORPC website at morpc.org/funding.

-Comments may be submitted via email to email@example.com or in writing to Thea J. Walsh, Director of Transportation & Infrastructure Development, 111 Liberty Street, Suite 100, Columbus, OH, 43215-5222.
+Comments may be submitted via email to firstname.lastname@example.org or in writing to Nick Gill, Transportation Study Director, 111 Liberty Street, Suite 100, Columbus, OH, 43215-5222.

-The Transportation Policy Committee is scheduled to consider adopting the policies on March 12, 2020.
-For more information, contact Nick Gill at 614.233.4151, or via email at firstname.lastname@example.org.
+The Transportation Policy Committee is scheduled to consider adopting the policies on May 12, 2022.
+For more information, contact Thomas Graham at 614.233.4193 or via email at email@example.com.